IMsumitkumar/python-basics-QnA/Functions.md

 In summary, a constructor method in Python is a special method that is automatically called when an instance of a class is created.
 The constructor method is used to initialize the attributes of the class and set them to their default values.
 The special method name for the constructor method in Python is `__init__`.
 It's not mandatory to define an `__init__` method for a class, but it's a common practice to do so, especially when the class has attributes that need to be initialized.

-###  How do you use the "str" method to define a string representation of a class?
+### Q:  How do you use the "str" method to define a string representation of a class?

 In Python, the `__str__` method is used to define a human-readable string representation of an instance of a class.
 This method is called when the built-in `str()` function or the `print()` function is used on an instance of the class.